open-contracting-partnership/buyingai.open-contracting.org/content/15-contract-clauses.md

 * **Responsible AI compliance**, to ensure compliance with key AI policies as agreed upon by the organization and the vendor.
 * **Exit and transition**, to ensure clear data export and transition terms.

-If compliant with your legal context, you may also consider a requirement around **contract transparency** to enable you to make the full or part of the contract publically available.
+If compliant with your legal context, you may also consider a requirement around **contract transparency** to enable you to make the full or part of the contract publicly available.
 This transparency can also support knowledge sharing across public entities and other jurisdictions.